At one time We spoke in the language of the lawgiver; at another in that of the truth-seeker and the mystic….

 This phrase was written by Bahá’u’lláh almost at the end of his life, in his own summation of his life’s work.

 Reading Bahá’u’lláh’s writings is not like reading a novel or an instruction manual.
-His writings, as noted in Bahá’u’lláh’s statement above, uses different modalities at different times.
-The works form an interconnected whole and reflection and repeated reading often leads to new insights as to the meaning of a particular passage and how it relates to other passages.
+His writings, as noted in Bahá’u’lláh’s statement above, use different modalities at different times.
+The works form an interconnected whole, and reflection and repeated reading often lead to new insights as to the meaning of a particular passage and how it relates to other passages.

 The phrase quoted above follows a discussion of unity among human beings.
 It is part of a sentence which in full reads: